 Beer Reviewer / Expert Taster

-While traveling around Germany in 2006, GT fell in love with his first beer, Franziskaner Weissbier.
-Since that time, he’s been on the hunt for the best beers in the world.
-Racking up more than 10,000 beer reviews on Ratebeer and Untappd, GT finds himself gravitating more towards session beers, especially pilsners, these days.
-GT has volunteered with De Struise Brouwers in Belgium and is a BJCP certified beer judge.
-He currently lives in San Diego, CA with his wife, two cats, and dog Renly, First of His Name.
+While visiting Munich in 2006, GT fell in love with his first beer, Franziskaner Weissbier.
+Since then, he’s been on the hunt for the best beers in the world, reviewing more than 14,000 unique beers.
+GT has volunteered with De Struise Brouwers in Belgium and Gänstaller Bräu in Germany.
+As a BJCP certified beer judge, GT has judged several national and international beer competitions.
+He currently lives in San Diego with his wife, two cats, and dog Renly, First of His Name.

 Street Team Representative